kaisenlinux/manpages-dev/category/FTP/lFTP.md

        sleep interval

        Sleep given time interval and exit.
 Interval is in seconds by default, but can be suffixed with 'm', 'h', 'd' for minutes, hours and days respectively.
 See also at.

        slot [name]

        Select specified slot or list all slots allocated.
 A slot is a connection to a server, somewhat like a virtual console.
-You can create  multiple  slots  con‐ nected to different servers and switch between them.
+You can create multiple slots connected to different servers and switch between them.
 You can also use slot:name as a pseudo-URL evaluating to that slot location.

        Default readline binding allows quick switching between slots named 0-9 using Meta-0 - Meta-9 keys (often you can use Alt instead of Meta).